C.M. Anglo Bengali College

 C.M.
 Anglo Bengali College also known as C.M.
-Anglo Bengali Inter College and as Anglo Bengali Inter College is a boys' school in Bhelupur, Varanasi, India.
+Anglo Bengali Inter College or as Anglo Bengali College is a boys' school in Bhelupur, Varanasi, India.
 It was established in 1898 by Chintamani Mukherjee.

 History

 C.M.
 Anglo Bengali College was established by Chintamani Mukherjee in the year 1898.
 The intermediate college is affiliated with U.P.
 Board and offers education under the 10+2 education system.
 School campus is situated in Bhelupur, a southern suburb of Varanasi.